-Relationships and our ideas of love, intimacy and commitment are changing.
-Queer love, open marriage, polyamory and so on are realities that go beyond the notion of a socially accepted bond involving two heterosexual people.
+It’s a new age after all.
+Our perspectives and ideas of relationships, love, intimacy and commitment are changing.
+Queer love, open marriages, polyamory, and so on are realities that go beyond the notion of a socially accepted bond involving two heterosexual people.
+Does that really invalidate the institution of marriage?

-So, does marriage still have a place in the world we inhabit?
-Clinical psychologist Adya Poojari (Masters in Clinical Psychology, PG Diploma in Rehabilitation Psychology) gave us some insights on the gains and losses of marriage.
+Despite everything, we still find ourselves introspecting the decision of spending a lifetime with one person.
+That brings us back to the question – what is the purpose of marriage today?
+Does marriage still have a place in the world we inhabit?
+What does marriage represent?
+We have with us clinical psychologist Adya Poojari (Masters in Clinical Psychology, PG Diploma in Rehabilitation Psychology) to enrich us with her insights on the gains and losses of marriage.

 Reasons To Get Married – What You Gain

 There’s no conclusive data on when marriage as an institution began, but some historians claim the earliest recorded ceremony between a man and a woman dates back to 2,350 B.C. in Mesopotamia.
-That’s a lot of history and tradition and could explain why the institution is tough to throw aside entirely.
+That’s a lot of history and tradition which explains why the institution is tough to throw aside entirely.

 “Today, marriages take place for various purposes,” Adya says.
 “Some seek emotional support, others want financial support.
-In the case of arranged marriage, a prevalent trend in conservative cultures, the financial and societal status of the family comes into play.
-And in the case of love marriage, it’s all about the comfort of living together and achieving emotional and psychological as well as financial support.”
+In the case of arranged marriages, a prevalent trend in conservative cultures, the financial and societal status of the family comes into play.
+And in the case of love marriages, it’s all about the comfort of living together and enjoying emotional and psychological as well as financial support.”

 Given its long history and its strong links with religion and societal acceptance, marriage holds a significant space in the world.
-So, whether you’re generally wondering, ‘is marriage worth it anymore?’ or on a more personal note, ‘is my marriage worth it?’, we’ve got some good reasons why marriage works:
+You are probably wondering, “Is marriage worth it anymore?”
+Or perhaps you need more specific answers to “Is marriage worth it for a woman or a man?”, just in case you are curious about which gender is happier in marriage.

 Related Reading: 10 Bankable Reasons For Getting Married